Many business professionals fall into two categories: data junkies and empathizers.

 QuickBooks used to only be a native app for Mac and Windows, but in 2001, they launched an online version.
 Since then, the company has redesigned QuickBooks Online several times to improve the user experience.

-After evaluating QuickBooks Online using the Design Success Ladder and putting it through UX Rings, it’s clear that the product leaves a lot to be desired.
+After evaluating QuickBooks Online using the Experience Success Ladder and putting it through UX Rings, it’s clear that the product leaves a lot to be desired.

 It may look slick and have an appealing visual design, but the user experience remains clunky, confusing, and frustrating for the average user.
 In an attempt to reach the delightful and meaningful rings, QuickBooks Online has sacrificed basic functionality, usability, and comfort.
 Unless they improve these areas, customer satisfaction and sales are at risk.

 Asana: 3 / 5 UX Rings

-Using the Design Success Ladder, we can see that Asana has built a strong product and climbed to the higher segments of the ladder.
+Using the Experience Success Ladder, we can see that Asana has built a strong product and climbed to the higher segments of the ladder.

 This ladder provides a high-level overview of Asana’s UX performance.
 However, it doesn’t tell the full story.
 Like any product, Asana is stronger in some areas and weaker in others.
-Just because it has reached the Meaningful rung of the Design Success Ladder doesn’t mean it’s perfect.
+Just because it has reached the Meaningful rung of the Experience Success Ladder doesn’t mean it’s perfect.
 There are plenty of areas for improvement within each of the segments.

 That’s where UX Rings comes in.
 After putting Asana through the UX survey, we see that it has completed 3 of the 5 rings and has varying levels of success within each segment.

-Using the Product Success Report that’s generated from UX Rings, the Asana team could learn specific next steps they could take to complete the remaining segments and refine the overall user experience.
+Using the Success Report that’s generated from UX Rings, the Asana team could learn specific next steps they could take to complete the remaining segments and refine the overall user experience.

 Slack: 4 / 5 UX Rings

 Slack’s messaging system is a testament to the power of good UI/UX design.
 The company has not only mastered the basics of building a functional, usable, and comfortable product, but also infused delight and meaning to create a loyal base of diehard fans.
 This dedication to UX catapulted Slack from a startup to a $8 billion+ giant in just a few years.